RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 90-Day RHCSA Study Plan

 This structured plan assumes you have 2-3 hours daily for study and practice.
 Adjust the timeline based on your available time and experience level.
+Consistency matters more than marathon sessions.

 Phase 1: Foundations (Days 1-30)